IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 Protecting an API using Client Credentials
 ==========================================

 This quickstart presents the most basic scenario for protecting APIs using IdentityServer.

-In this scenario we will define an API and a client that wants to access it.
-The client will request an access token at IdentityServer and use it to gain access to the API.
+We will define an API and a Client that wants to access it.
+The client will request an access token at IdentityServer by providing a ``ClientCredentials`` which acts as a secret known to both the client and IdentityServer and it will use the token to gain access to the API.

 Setting up the ASP.NET Core application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^